awsdocs/aws-security-hub-user-guide/doc_source/control-finding-resource-details.md

 If you have permission to view the resource in its original service, then the resource identifier displays a link to the service\.
 For example, for an AWS user, the resource details provide a link to the view the user details in IAM\.

-Security Hub displays a message to notify you if the resource is in a different account\.
+If the resource is in a different account, Security Hub displays a message to notify you\.

 ## Viewing the configuration timeline for a finding resource<a name="control-finding-config-timeline"></a>